 The affluent urban areas that surround the Coomera River estuary are a testament to its magnetic appeal.
-Thankfully, no matter how much the marauding real estate developers want to own the river, they cannot have it.
+Fortunately, no matter how much the marauding real estate developers want to own the river, they cannot have it.
 The Coomera belongs to Mother Nature and therefore to all of us.

 - Coomera Island